aspose-diagram/Aspose.Diagram-Documentation/german/pythonjava/developer-guide/working-with-pages/set-orientation-and-control-the-export-of-hidden-visio-pages-on-saving/_index.de.md

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-SetVisioPageOrientation.py" >}}

 ## **Steuern Sie den Export versteckter Visio-Seiten beim Speichern**
-Aspose.Diagram für Python über Java API ermöglicht Entwicklern, versteckte Visio-Seiten beim Speichern von diagram in PDF-, HTML-, Bild- (PNG, JPEG, GIF), SVG- und XPS-Dateien einzuschließen oder auszuschließen.
-Sogar sie können Visio-Seiten mit Aspose.Diagram für Python über Java API ausblenden, da ihre Option bereits über die Zelle UIVisibility auf der Seite ShapeSheet verfügbar ist.
+Aspose.Diagram for Python via Java API allows developers to include or exclude hidden Visio pages on saving diagram to PDF, HTML, Image (PNG, JPEG, GIF), SVG, and XPS files.
+Even they may hide Visio pages using Aspose.Diagram for Python via Java API because its option is already available through the cell UIVisibility in the page ShapeSheet.

 ### **Blenden Sie eine Seite in der Visio Diagram aus und legen Sie die Exportoption fest**
-Aspose.Diagram für Python über Java API hat die Klasse `Page`, die ein Zeichenblatt Visio darstellt.
-Die PageSheet-Eigenschaft, die von der Page-Klasse verfügbar gemacht wird, macht auch die Seiteneigenschaften verfügbar.
-Das Feld `UIVisibility` der Seiteneigenschaften ermöglicht das Ausblenden der Seite.
-Entwickler können dann die Eigenschaft `exportHiddenPage` verwenden, die in den Klassen `SVGSaveOptions`, `XPSSaveOptions`, `ImageSaveOptions`, `HTMLSaveOptions` und `PdfSaveOptions` hinzugefügt wird.
+Aspose.Diagram for Python via Java API has the `Page` class that represents a Visio drawing page.
+The PageSheet property exposed by the Page class also exposes the page properties.
+The `UIVisibility` field of the page properties allows to hide the page.
+Developers can then use `exportHiddenPage` property which is added in the `SVGSaveOptions`, `XPSSaveOptions`, `ImageSaveOptions`, `HTMLSaveOptions` and `PdfSaveOptions` classes.

-#### **Legen Sie die Exportoption für PDF fest**
+#### **Set the Export Option for PDF**
-Der folgende Code zeigt, wie Speicheroptionen festgelegt werden, bevor ein diagram im PDF-Format gespeichert wird.
+The code below shows how to set save options before saving a diagram to PDF format.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-ExporToHiddenVisioPagesToPdf.py" >}}

-#### **Legen Sie die Exportoption für HTML fest**
+#### **Set the Export Option for HTML**
-Der folgende Code zeigt, wie Speicheroptionen festgelegt werden, bevor eine diagram im HTML-Format gespeichert wird.
+The code below shows how to set save options before saving a diagram to HTML format.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-ExportOfHiddenVisioPagesToHtml.py" >}}